Composting in Winter

 Burying organic material directly into garden soil is a useful cold technique.
 Freeze-thaw cycles in the soil will mechanically break up plant fibers.
 Microbial decomposition will be slow until the soil temperatures rise in the spring.
 Mulch on top of soil, to which organics have been added, will help the maintain moisture required for decomposition.

 Outdoor worm composting setups will perform well in the urban areas of central New Mexico as long as the bin is protected from a sustained frost.
 Insulation may be in the form of straw bales or thick "blankets" of several layers of cardboard.
 Composting worms, i.e., red wigglers, may be added to a cold process compost bin as long as the bin is protected from freezing.
+It's not as hard as you might imagine.
+See Happy Worms all Winter Long! by Sam McCarthy from northern New Mexico.

 Sheet mulch composting may be started in the fall and maintained throughout the winter.
 Periodic watering will be necessary.
 Decomposition will proceed slowly in winter, then improve in the spring.